Our Vision & Mission

 Mandate

-Conduct research in forestry and allied natural resources.
+Conduct research and development in forestry and allied natural resources.

 Establish partnerships and cooperate with other research organizations and institutions of higher learning in joint research and training.